outfox/fennecs/doc/docs/Basic/Entities/EntityRef.md

 title: EntityRef
 order: 10
 outline: [1, 2]
-description: 'EntityRef is a light Entity use when nowing the entity is alive.
-Allowing faster access to component.'
+description: 'EntityRef is a lightweight Entity handle, used when the Entity is known to be alive, giving faster access to its Components.'
 ---

 # EntityRef :neofox_peek_owo: